NirrumTheMad/PrisonPlanes/Tales/Tajik/Playing_this_world/Plot/Crazy_Nights.md

 Magically, the convoy is barely a shimmer to anything looking at it.
 Coated in a great many layers of obfuscation, people who aren't part of the convoy might find it particularly hard to remember having seen it.
 Hard to spot, hard to track, hard to hear.

 The Tchoeliti's footprint is as soft as a snowflake, even where the eyeless watchers of the city are as sharp as a sword.
 In a blizzard, one snowflake might never be noticed, but alone, a single flake can hold a crowd.
 Something must be done, or the convoy will be swarmed, but anything that gets done will agitate the mass, making them more alert.
+You can feel the coming shattering, scattering, like shot from a shell.
+The plan is clear as day to you.
+Spread, out, strike deep, and bail.
+The more targets, the less people working in tandem or even in concert, the more likely it is for any goal to succeed.

 #### NPCs